wagtail/wagtail/docs/topics/snippets.md

 The `DraftStateMixin` class was introduced.
 ```

-If a snippet model inherits from {class}`~wagtail.models.DraftStateMixin`, Wagtail will automatically change the "Save" action menu in the snippets admin to "Save draft" and add a new "Publish" action menu.
+If a snippet model inherits from {class}`~wagtail.models.DraftStateMixin`, Wagtail will automatically add a live/draft status column to the listing view, change the "Save" action menu to "Save draft", and add a new "Publish" action menu in the editor.
 Any changes you save in the snippets admin will be saved as revisions and will not be reflected to the "live" snippet instance until you publish the changes.
 For example, the `Advert` snippet could save draft changes by defining it as follows:

 ```python
 # ...